Apply to attend Rogers-Herr through the DPS Magnet Lottery!

 This course is an introduction to the study of the Spanish language and its cultures.
 It allows students to perform the most basic functions of the language and to become familiar with some elements of its cultures.
 The emphasis is placed on the development of the four skills of listening, speaking, reading, and writing within a given context extending outside the classroom setting whenever possible.

-Students who qualify for Academically/Intellectually Gifted (AIG) services may take a 9-week elective that focuses on global awareness and social responsibility.
-The goals of the AIG Elective are:
+Students who qualify for Academically/Intellectually Gifted (AIG) services may take a semester-long class in advanced math or language arts topics.
+The goals of the AIG Electives are:

 All students are required to take this semester-long course, which is a combination of both health and physical education.
 This course is designed to equip students with knowledge and strategies so that they will understand how and why it is important to lead a healthy lifestyle.

 This page last updated July 18, 2018